zzz-client/zzz/Untitled.md

 # Storage

-1. Get Projects
+1. Get Scopes
-2. Get Project (returns Collections)
+2. Get Scope (returns Collections)
 3. Get Collection (returns Collections/Entities)
 4. Get Entity
 5. Get Environment (Globals is just a special environment)
 6. Get Authorizations
 7. Get Authorization

-# HTTP Server
+# Interfaces

+## REST & Run Server

 1. GET only supported method for now
 2. Passing "format" as a query parameter with GET will apply variable values
-3. PATCH performs the request and passes back its results
+3. PATCH performs (runs) the request and passes back its results
 4. OPTIONS works because of CORS
 5. The file extension used in the request determines the return format
     - json